JUMP TO:

 I’d argue that COROS is on a bit of a winning streak here.
 Last fall, they released the COROS Pace Pro, their first AMOLED watch, and one that delivered on countless features (including offline maps) at the $349 price point.
 Now, they’ve followed that up with what is effectively a MIP-based sibling to that watch, at the same price point, but with more features (and a touch bit more battery life).
 This, despite the current tariff environment, and everything else that goes along with it.
 I’d also argue this pretty much kills almost any product-spec reason to buy the COROS APEX 2 or APEX 2 Pro.
 But I think the writing was on the wall for those watches a long time ago.

 In any event, COROS has steadily improved its GPS accuracy with each successive watch, and this is unquestionably the most accurate GPS watch they’ve ever made.
-Atop that, its battery handled long treks super well, and beat their specs even in the highest configuration of navigation-following, and full dual-frequency GPS.
+On top of that, its battery handled long treks super well, and beat their specs even in the highest configuration of navigation-following, and full dual-frequency GPS.
 While I’m not entirely sold on how many people will actually use the new voice pins feature, their implementation is one of the best ones out there.

 Of course, as always, there’s room for improvement.
 I’m glad to see the last-second change of heart on 7-day training load, but I’d still like to see a bit more focus on the navigation side of the house.
 Likewise, cleaning up some of the customization around the new Action Button and Voice Pins would be helpful.
-Plus of course, heart rate accuracy isn’t quite to the same level as their GPS accuracy.
+Plus, of course, heart rate accuracy isn’t quite to the same level as their GPS accuracy.

 Nonetheless, this is a fantastic watch.
 And it lets them compete well against not just Suunto and the Suunto Race S and related series, but also head-on versus the Garmin Instinct 3 product line.
 For many people, there’s probably little reason to spend an extra $50-$150 for the Garmin Instinct 3, especially if you want offline mapping.
 But of course, there are other reasons you might want the Instinct, like the LED flashlight or longer solar battery life.
 As always, to each their own.